JessieCMiao/Forecasting/README.md

 d.
 What methods did you use to generate predictions?

 For the Submission.R, I used gradient boosting for the prediction.
 I choose the response variable as the number of sales, method is gbm and Trcontrol is the controls for the function and predict our test data from our training data results.
-For the xgboost.R, I use XGBTree prediction method.
+For the xgbtree.R, I use XGBTree prediction method.
 With the same response variable but the tuning parameters were chosen by trying different numbers to try to obtain the lowest RMSE(The values used in grid_default gave the lowest RMSE score).
 And using XGBTree model to get the prediction.